-Another important reason why Algarve is the most touristy region in Portugal is the number of water parks scattered throughout.
+Another important reason why Algarve is the most touristy region in Portugal is the number of water parks and theme parks scattered throughout.

-In this regard, I must point out Zoomarine, a theme water park that welcomes 500 thousand visitors every year.
+In this regard, I must point out Zoomarine, a theme water park that welcomes 500 000 visitors every year.
 Here, people can enjoy several attractions such as dolphin, seal and birds of prey shows and, of course, several amusements for the younger.

 If, however, you’re an adrenaline junkie then you should also discover other water parks like Slide & Splash and Aquashow Park.
 Both these parks are listed in the top 20 of the best water parks in Europe, according to TripAdvisor.
 Here, you’ll have the opportunity to enjoy the most basic slides and the ones that scare most of the people.

 Are you going to visit Algarve?
 Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!